MrDNash/NewDirections/README.md

 connectPSQL.php contains Auth details to connect to PSQL database.

+jobs.pgsql contains a dump of the PSQL database.

-index.php contains all front-end code, including the Javascript.
+index.php contains all front-end code to interact with the API, including the Javascript.

 api.php is the Endpoint for the API.